-Founded in 1669, the Drein Kronen is the only one remaining of the once three proud small breweries to grace this small town.
-It always was the oldest brewery and is amazingly still in the Lindner family with a Lindner still at the brewing helm no less.
-Though it remains very traditional, the small but feisty brewery has taken to the craft beer revolution finally making its way to Germany and now makes some additional beers to their classic Schäazer Kronabier.
+Founded in 1669, the Drei Kronen is the only one remaining of the once three proud small breweries to grace this small town.
+It’s the oldest brewery and is amazingly still in the Lindner family with a Lindner still at the brewing helm no less.
+Though it remains very traditional, the small but feisty brewery has taken to the craft beer revolution finally making its way to Germany.
+It now makes some additional beers to their classic Schääzer Kronabier.

 I opted for the seasonal Bock and it was a gorgeous one.
 My wife ordered the Lagerbier and it was lovely, too.

 Beers: Schääzer Kronabier (Lagerbier), Premium, Original 1837 Dunkel, Weißbier, Roggenbier, Rauchbier Hell.

 Kirchweihfestbier from July toAugust

 Weizenbockanstich is the 2nd Friday after Ash Wednesday